adaptive-scale/gitops-demo/Readme.md

 ### Gitops Demo with Adaptive

-GitOps demo with Adaptive Platform showcases a seamless container deployment.
+GitOps demo with Adaptive Platform showcases a seamless container deployment1.

 #### git-dash